 As government regulators and social activists focused on the environmental impact corporations and factories were having, others began thinking about more ways large businesses impacted their communities.
 Businesses, they began to realize, should have more responsibility to the people who make their profits.
-"It's the idea that companies exist for more than just producing profits," said Bruce Stetar executive director of graduate online business programs at Southern New Hampshire University's College of Online and Continuing Education.
+"It's the idea that companies exist for more than just producing profits," said Bruce Stetar executive director of graduate online business programs at SNHU Online.
 "But it also has a responsibility to the community in which it exists - to provide jobs for people, to help drive the economy forward, to better the lives of people in the community.
 It's part of the fabric of the community in which it lives and it has a responsibility to that community."

 The tenets of corporate social responsibility are also wide-ranging and can include the overarching company mission down to encouraging employees to volunteer their time, SNHU instructor Dr. Loretta Jenkins said.
 "The activities can include those that are directed toward improving the environmental effort, contributing to nonprofit organizations, ensuring that labor practices are ethical, volunteering in the community and many others that businesses may deem worthy as contributions to society," she said.